moby/moby/libnetwork/docs/ipam.md

 Where:

-    * `AddressSpace` the IP address space
+    * `AddressSpace` the IP address space.
+It denotes a set of non-overlapping pools.
     * `Pool` The IPv4 or IPv6 address pool in CIDR format
     * `SubPool` An optional subset of the address pool, an ip range in CIDR format
     * `Options` A map of IPAM driver specific options
     * `V6` Whether an IPAM self-chosen pool should be IPv6

 AddressSpace is the only mandatory field.
-If no `Pool` is specified IPAM driver may return a self chosen address pool.
+If no `Pool` is specified IPAM driver may choose to return a self chosen address pool.
 In such case, `V6` flag must be set if caller wants an IPAM-chosen IPv6 pool.
 A request with empty `Pool` and non-empty `SubPool` should be rejected as invalid.
 If a `Pool` is not specified IPAM will allocate one of the default pools.
 When `Pool` is not specified, the `V6` flag should be set if the network needs IPv6 addresses to be allocated.

 A successful response is in the form: